 *Substance use disorder does not apply to caffeine.

 Regardless of the particular substance, the diagnosis of a substance use disorder is based upon a pathological set of behaviors related to the use of that substance.
+Discover your strengths and weaknesses in substance abuse with our substance abuse screening tool.
 These behaviors fall into four main categories:

 1. Impaired control